Electric-Coin-Company/zashi-android/docs/CODE_REVIEW_GUIDELINES.md

 # Overall:

-- Does the contribution referece an existing Issue?
+- Does the contribution reference an existing GitHub issue?
 - Are the requirements well defined?
+- Does static analysis pass?  (e.g. `./gradlew detektAll` and `./gradlew lint`)

 #  Specification: